Student academic status terms

-University Academic Good Standing (Undergraduate):
+University Academic Good Standing (Undergraduate)

-2.00 Cumulative GPA
+2.00 cumulative GPA

-University Academic Probation:
+University Academic Warning

-University Continuing Academic Probation:
+University Continuing Academic Probation

-A student is said to be on University Continuing Academic Probation each semester (fall or spring) that student (previously on University Academic Probation) earns a semester GPA above a 2.00, but remains below a Cumulative GPA of 2.00.
+A student is said to be on university continuing academic probation each semester (fall or spring) that student (previously on university academic probation) earns a semester GPA greater than 2.00, but yet has a cumulative GPA of less than 2.00.

 Co-enrolled Continuing Probation Program